-You’ve taken the plunge and registered for a city Marathon, what you’re feeling now is likely a mix between excitement and fear.
-If this is your first time taking on a marathon you should follow our steps to ensure success.
+You’ve taken the plunge and registered for a city Marathon, congratulations in advance.
+It will be a huge achievement.
+If this is your first time taking on a marathon, you can follow the below steps which will hopefully ensure success.
 Before beginning your training you should consult your GP to ensure your body can take the toll of an intense training program and the immensity of the big day itself.
-Training is not just a matter of running miles at a time, what you do when not training in terms of nutrition and hydration is as important as the training itself.
+Training is not just a matter of running miles at a time, what you do when not training in terms of nutrition and hydration is just as important as the training itself.
 These 5 tips should help first time marathon runners achieve their goal:

 4. Train on the correct surface – there are numerous surfaces in which you can train on and each has benefits for different muscle groups.
 If you live near a beach, running on sandy conditions trains your muscles and makes you lift your feet higher placing a larger strain on your calf muscles.
 Training in a forest or park, where conditions are soft provides extra cushioning, however, the risk of injury increases substantially due to roots and rocks.
 Running on pavement is ideal for fast running and is the closest match to race conditions however, there is little cushioning and it can take a toll on the joints.